worldviewer/Ruby-RSpec-Example/README.md

 # Ruby RSpec Example with Car Race
 Quick example of Car and Race classes with RSpec behavioral testing.
-Fill `lib` and 'spec' with code to build a car race, by validating tests
+Fill `lib` and 'spec' with code to build a car race, by validating tests.

 You should have: